 Whether it’s at school, social events, or family gatherings, you will probably encounter people with a variety of opinions about your pregnancy.
-Unfortunately, some of these opinions might be negative or insensitive.
+Unfortunately, some of these opinions about high school pregnancies might be negative or insensitive.

 Only you can decide when, where, and how you want to talk about your pregnancy.
 But whatever situation you are in, you can take action to welcome the positive influences in your life and keep out the negative.
 Surround yourself with people who are supportive of you during your pregnancy, and don’t be afraid to let others know when their comments aren’t welcome.

 Information for Teen Parents

 Teenage women can and do successfully raise children, but it requires a great deal of preparation.
 Here are just a few of the things you will want to consider if you wish to parent as a result of your unplanned teen pregnancy:

 An unexpected pregnancy can lead to obstacles for teenagers who are in high school.
 Teen parents face a higher risk of dropping out of high school because of the responsibilities that come with work and raising a child.